Sema Mappe

 Schiele, Egon, Paul Klee, Alfred Kubin et al

-The scarce portfolio of the Sema group with signed original graphics and including Egon Schiele's first original print.
+The scarce complete portfolio of the Sema group with signed original graphics by Klee, Kubin, Schinnerer and others and including Egon Schiele's first original print.

-This portfolio, published in 1912, is one of the first collaborative graphic projects committed to a modern conception of art and marks the beginning of a long series of portfolios of the 20th century.
+This portfolio, published in 1912, is one of the first collaborative graphic projects committed to a modern conception of art and marks the beginning of the long series of portfolios, a form adopted and used by almost all art movements, of the 20th century.

 #48655